 Company culture directly affects employee recruitment, retention and turnover.
 Workers thrive in cultures that encourage support, personal growth and open communication – but this isn’t always easy to achieve.
 When you have a diverse company with numerous employees, keeping everyone on the same page can be difficult.
 However, there are ways to address this issue and ensure workers perform with the same goals and values.

 Promoting personal development and success creates a positive company culture.
 You should focus on individual talents and goals to keep employees happy and inspired.
-If employees are engaged, they’re more likely to perform efficiently and will be motivated to do so.
-However, according to the State of the American Workplace report by Gallup, only one-third of employees are engaged at work.
-Fifty-one percent are not engaged, and the remaining 16 percent are actively disengaged.
+If employees are engaged, they’re more likely to perform efficiently and be motivated to do so.
+However, according to a report by Gallup, only one-third of employees are engaged at work.
+Fifty-one percent are not engaged, and another 13% are actively disengaged.

 If you are not communicating clearly with your employees, and they don’t know about core values or any company changes, your business is at risk for many issues.
 For instance, employees may feel indifferent or passionless because they aren’t involved in major company decisions.